-Topics Held "Pharmaceutical Industry Vision 2021 Briefing Session
+Topics Holding of "Pharmaceutical Industry Vision 2021 Briefing Session

 The "Pharmaceutical Industry Vision 2021" was announced by the Ministry of Health, Labour and Welfare on September 13, 2021.
 This is the first time in 8 years since the previous vision in 2013.
 This is the first time in 8 years since the previous vision in 2013.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) welcomes the "Vision 2021 for the Pharmaceutical Industry" and is committed to the We will do our utmost to fulfill the expectations of all stakeholders, including the public, for the pharmaceutical industry.
+JPMA welcomes the "Vision 2021 for the Pharmaceutical Industry" and is committed to the We will do our utmost to fulfill the expectations of all stakeholders, including the public, for the pharmaceutical industry.
 We welcome the "Pharmaceutical Industry Vision 2021" and will do our utmost to realize it.
-In response to the "Pharmaceutical Industry Vision 2021," the Pharmaceutical Manufacturers Association of Japan (PMAJ) will welcome the Ministry of Health, Labor and Welfare (MHLW) on October 1, 2021, to promote understanding of the "Pharmaceutical Industry Vision 2021.
-In response to the "Pharmaceutical Industry Vision 2021," on October 1, 2021, the Pharmaceutical Manufacturers Association of Japan (PMAJ) held a briefing session for PMAJ member companies to promote understanding of the "Pharmaceutical Industry Vision 2021" in an online format.
+In response to the "Pharmaceutical Industry Vision 2021," JPMA will welcome the Ministry of Health, Labor and Welfare (MHLW) on October 1, 2021, to promote understanding of the "Pharmaceutical Industry Vision 2021.
+In response to the "Pharmaceutical Industry Vision 2021," the JPMA held a briefing session for its member companies on October 1, 2021, with the Ministry of Health, Labor and Welfare to promote understanding of the "Pharmaceutical Industry Vision 2021" in an online format.

 Introduction

-The day's proceedings were facilitated by Mr. Hitoshi Someya, Chairman of the General Policy Subcommittee of the Industrial Policy Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), followed by opening remarks by Mr. Koichi Ando, Director, Economic Affairs Division, Medical Policy Bureau, Ministry of Health, Labor and Welfare, and Mr. Toshihiro Hayashi, former Director, Economic Affairs Division, followed by an explanation and Q&A session by Mr. Takayuki Sodoku, Assistant Director, and finally an acknowledgement by Mr. Masaomi Akana, Chairman, Industrial Policy Committee.
+The day's proceedings were led by Mr. Hitoshi Someya, Chairperson of the JPMA Industrial Policy Committee's Policy Subcommittee, followed by opening remarks by Mr. Koichi Ando, Director, Economic Affairs Division, Medical Policy Bureau, MHLW, and Mr. Toshihiro Hayashi, former Director, Economic Affairs Division, MHLW, followed by Explanation by Mr. Takayuki Sodoku, Assistant Director, and a Q&A session, with final remarks of thanks from Mr. Masaomi Akana, Chairperson, Industrial Policy Committee.
 Below is a summary and transcript of this briefing.

 Transcript